-Mount Tabor First Baptist Church was established following the Civil War, during the Reconstruction Era.
-The church was organized during a Wednesday “Prayer Meeting” on September 15, 1869 in Florida.
+Established following the Civil War during the Reconstruction era, Mount Tabor First Baptist Church was organized during a Wednesday “Prayer Meeting” on September 15, 1869, in Palatka, Florida.
 The original meeting place was in the Hudson Building.
 The second meeting place was a nicely constructed brush arbor.
-The arbor consisted of an open-sided shelter, constructed using vertical poles driven into the ground with additional poles laid across the top as support for a roof of cut branches or hay.
+The arbor consisted of an open-sided shelter, created using vertical poles driven into the ground with additional poles laid across the top as support for a roof of cut branches or hay.

 Within the first two years, three ministers, Reverend R.P.
 Bishop, Reverend Jones, and Reverend Samuel Small formed the ministerial council that ordained the first Deacons: Jackson Wright, Ned Hutchinson, and James Arnold.
 Reverend Bell served as the first regular pastor from 1871 to 1889.
 He went on to serve as pastor from 1896 to 1898 and again in 1900 to 1902.